lohedges/aabbcc/README.md

 Let's consider a two-component system of hard discs in two dimensions, where one species is much larger than the other.
-Making use of AABB trees, we can efficiently search for potential overlaps between discs by decomposing the system into its two constituents and constructing a tree for each species.
+Making use of AABB trees, we can efficiently search for potential overlaps between discs by decomposing the system into its two constituent species constructing a tree for each one.
 To test overlaps for any given disc, we simply query the two trees independently in order to find candidates.
 This decomposition ensures that each AABB tree has a well defined length scale, making it simple to construct